mnoonan296/talkiepi/doc/README.md

 cat /proc/asound/card0/pcm0p/sub0/hw_params
 ~~~

 I found the default volume was set to maximum.
-To adjust the volume, adjust the playback volume setting through this command:
+To reduce the volume, lower the playback volume setting through this command:
 ~~~
 alsamixer
 ~~~